 3.3 Breeding practices followed in pigs by the farmers- It is evident from table 1 that majority of the pig farmers adopted natural service for breeding of their pigs (87.33 %), followed by artificial insemination (10.67 %) and both natural service and artificial insemination (2.00 %).This may be because the farmers were not aware of the benefits of scientific breeding management and due to the rural location of the study area, semen for artificial insemination was not easily available and if done was mostly unsuccessful.
 The findings are in agreement with Shyam et al. (2016) who found out that 100 % of the pig farmers adopted natural service for their pigs and Boro et al. (2018) reported that the farmers bred desi pigs mainly through natural service using any male (97.17 %).

 3.4 Number of services given to the sows- As seen from table 1, majority of the farmers (87.00 %) provided service once after onset of heat to the sows, 6.00 % provided service twice at 12 hour interval and 7.00 % of the farmers kept no record of the number of services received by the sow.
-This may be due to the lack of awareness about scientific breeding management and piggery management training undertaken by the farmers, majority of sows were served once after onset of heat.
-Some farmers also kept no record of number of times the sows were served which may be because the pigs were let loose in the open to scavenge where mating took place naturally.
+This may be due to the lack of awareness about scientific breeding management and piggery management training the farmers, Some farmers also kept no record of number of times the sows were served which may be because the pigs were let loose in the open to scavenge where mating took place naturally.

 3.5 Frequency of farrowing in a year- Table 1 shows that 10.00 % of the sows farrowed twice a year, 2.00 % farrowed once a year and 0.33 % thrice a year.
-This was because majority of the farmers reared pigs for fattening purpose and breeding was less practiced in the study area.
+This was because majority of the farmers reared pigs for fattening purpose.
 The findings are supported by Majunder et al. (2020) who reported that majority of the farmers (97.2 %) had recorded the farrowing twice a year and Rahman et al. (2008) reported that majority (74%) of the respondents followed the practice of farrowing of sow twice in a year.
 Shyam et al. (2016) found out that the farrowing rate of sows reared was thrice in a year.

 3.6 Weaning practices in piglets- The results from table 1 shows that 86.33 % of the farmers never wean their piglets, 11.00 % wean piglets before 2 months and 2.67 % wean after 2 months.
-It may be because the farmers still reared pigs by traditional ways and did not truly understand the scientific reasons of weaning.
+It may be because the farmers still reare pigs by traditional ways and did not truly understand the scientific reasons of weaning.
 The findings are in agreement with Pait (2013) who found that majority of the farmers (62.00 %) never weaned their pigs and Majunder et al. (2020) who reported that 95.14 % of the piggery farmers did not practice weaning.